 - a.
-All tanks, piping, and other related facility components shall be installed in accordance with a code of practice developed by a nationally recognized association or independent testing laboratory and in accordance with the manufacturer's instructions. - b.
+All tanks, piping, and other related facility components shall be installed in accordance with a code of practice developed by a nationally recognized association or independent testing laboratory as listed in Appendix B and in accordance with the manufacturer's instructions. - b.
 The local city/town building official shall be notified prior to the commencement of installation.